Amateur EMF Consultants: Are They Qualified to Test for EMF, “Electropollution” and “Dirty Electricity?”

-A well-known lawyer, now a judge, once grouped witnesses into three classes: simple liars, damned liars, and experts.”
+“A well-known lawyer, now a judge, once grouped witnesses into three classes: simple liars, damned liars, and experts.”

 This is a subject which has been a long time in coming for discussion on this website.

 There are a number of organizations and self-proclaimed experts who claim to be the gold standard for EMF education and suggested standards / quasi-regulation, what it is, the effects on human health, what can and should be done about it, and finally the bestowing of credentials on individuals who may or may not be qualified to be EMF consultants.
 Some of them also have connections with manufacturers of products that allegedly correct EMF issues or they make instruments that are used to evaluate EMF fields.

 In some of my EMF FAQ pages and blogs I do make comments which allude to this phenomena, but I do not directly attack their positions for a number of reasons described below.

 1) I believe in free speech and moreover, we need some level of disagreement in certain areas because civil discussion about differences in opinion can serve two important purposes: Learning about another person’s perspective is a valuable tool as they may make good points worth considering or reconsidering.
 But whether you agree, partially agree or disagree completely, the effect of being open to another viewpoint helps to define YOUR OWN belief system and stance on certain subjects.

 Unfortunately, the Internet and other recent trends in Western thinking have tended to polarize people to the point to where for some reason, they must prove themselves right, (ego) prove others wrong, or feel it is their divine mission or right to correct their thinking about a certain subject.
 I don’t believe it is my business as to what others think or to try and force them to believe something against their will.
 It is often a fruitless endeavor and a waste of energy.
-To some extent, only attorneys get paid to argue so I avoid doing it for free.
+To a large extent, only attorneys get paid to argue so I avoid doing it for free.